 Once you become a homeowner, you have many opportunities to leverage the equity in your home as a source of money when you need it.
-Although some insurance policies, like certain life Insurance, provide opportunities to borrow money from your life insurance, many people turn to the idea of a reverse mortgage when they are in their 60's or older, as a way to take some cash out from what they have invested in their home.
+Although some insurance policies, like specific life insurance, provide opportunities to borrow money from your life insurance, many people turn to the idea of a reverse mortgage when they are in their 60s or older, as a way to take some cash out from what they have invested in their home.
 You can take a reverse mortgage once you are 62 years old.

 It sounds like a good idea to many people, but there are a lot of potential issues with the reverse mortgage that you should become informed before signing off on this kind of arrangement.
 If the pros outweigh the cons of getting a reverse mortgage and your personal situation make it favorable for you, then you may be looking into reverse mortgage insurance options.

-Types of Reverse Mortgages
+Types of reverse mortgages

 There are several types of reverse mortgages: